Breaking up is hard to do.

 Your resignation will likely be a relatively short conversation with your employer, and in most cases, they will be happy for you and wish you well on your next step.
-That said, there is still a high probability that you will be asked what can be done to keep you on board.
+But sometimes the conversation can be stressful.
+And in all cases, there is still a high probability that you will be asked what can be done to keep you on board.

 Counteroffers are one of the first things that typically come up.
 You never think you will receive one, but almost everyone does.
-And in many cases, a counteroffer is just a band aid to cover the issues that brought you to seek new opportunities in the first place.
+It is often cheaper and easier to keep you on board than to find a new you.
+In many cases, a counteroffer is just a band aid to cover the issues that brought you to seek new opportunities in the first place.